YourOnly-One/content/content/way/en-ph/blog/posts/2017/20171021-tsitsit-tassles-fringes-should-we-wear-it.md

 +++
-title = "Tsitsit, Tassles, Fringes, Should We Wear It?" description = "Tsitsit, tassles, or fringes, was commanded to be worn.
+title = "Tsitsit, tassles, fringes, should e wear it?" description = "Tsitsit, tassles, or fringes, was commanded to be worn.
 But in the Renewed/New Covenant, is it still valid or done away with?
 Let's study the Scripture!"  # For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2017-10-21T13:57:27+08:00                          # manually adjust to local timezone